-Estimated non-Fuel and Fuel environment taxes are added to arrive at overall estimated environment taxes.
-Resulting estimates are held as Excel files and are available by environment tax type and NACE Rev.2 industry sector of the payee.
+Estimated non-fuel and fuel environment taxes are added to arrive at overall estimated environment taxes.
+Resulting estimates are held as Excel files and are available by environment tax type and NACE Rev.2 industry division of the payee.
 The outputs required for the release and for Eurostat are generated from these Excel files.